-I hold this session so close to my heart!
-This was my first 24 hours/ Day In Life session.
-I am so incredibly excited that my first family was totally open and felt I truly captured their connection, emotion, and love they share for each other.
+This day-in-life session is my first 24 hours/ Day In Life session.
+I am so excited that this family was open and felt I truly captured their connection, emotion, and love they share.
 Matt and Christine immediately grasped the concept and saw the value in capturing a moment in their life.
-Matt began the day with preparing breakfast and spending some time with the kids before he left for work.
-I spent the day with Christine and the kids, and we popped into the architectural firm where Matt works at for lunch.
-(Something they regularly do in addition to having dinner at the beach…after all it’s Martha’s Vineyard!)
+Matt began the day by preparing breakfast and spending some time with the kids before leaving for work.
+I spent the day with Christine and the kids, and we popped into the architectural firm where Matt works for lunch.
+(Something they regularly do in addition to having dinner at the beach…after all, it’s Martha’s Vineyard!)

-Day in Life sessions are something I’ve been wanting to explore for a long time, and it is beyond exciting that it is becoming a reality.
+Day in Life sessions are something I’ve wanted to explore for a long time, and it is beyond exciting that it is becoming a reality.
 Unlike my portraits sessions, they are purely documentary.
 No posing.
 No direction.
 Just me with my cameras tagging along with a family on an ordinary day.
-The longer I am present, the more my camera is forgotten and something genuinely magical unfolds.
+The longer I am present, the more my camera is forgotten, and something genuinely magical unfolds.
 I arrive the night before the shoot with my trusty sleeping bag and hang out with the family the night before our shoot without my camera.
-Having the time to connect with the kids and parents before our day creates a natural progression to shooting the next day.
+Coming the night before creates time to connect, creating a natural progression to shooting the next day.

 Day in Life documentation of a family living on Martha’s Vineyard, Massachusetts.

-I would love to capture more of my clients in this manner.
+I would love to capture more of my clients with day-in-life sessions.
 True Story: My dad was a photographer, and his constant documentation of everyday life are the photos I treasure the most.
 I recently started to archive his, and I can’t express how exciting it is to time travel through his photographs.
 He is a significant inspiration to me in exploring this work and pursuing photography.
-My dream is to be able to document a day in the life for my clients once a year and create a visual library for them to pass along to their children someday.
+My dream is to document a day in my clients’ lives once a year and create a visual library for them to pass along to their children someday.
 Keep an eye for more of this work!